Fibromyalgie et sport : faire de l'exercice en sécurité

-- How sport can help manage fibromyalgia?
+• How can sport help manage fibromyalgia?

 This guide draws on the latest scientific and medical research to provide accurate and useful information.
 It is important to note that each individual is unique and the effectiveness of different approaches may vary from person to person.
-Therefore, it is essential to consult a healthcare professional before starting a new exercise program.
+Therefore, it is essential to consult a healthcare professional before beginning a new exercise program.

 What is fibromyalgia?